zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 8. On Configure placement  keep checked  "Availability Domain"

-    Do not check "Choose a Fault Domain" for this DB System.
+    Do not check "Choose a Fault Domain" for this Database System.
 Oracle will chooses the best placement for you.
     ![MDS](./images/04mysql02_06.png" ")

 9. On Configure hardware keep default shape  **MySQL.VM.Standard.E3.1.8GB**